“How to travel on a budget?”

 Finding affordable accommodation in a new unknown land is a great way to travel on a budget.
 You can connect with locals and add spice to your travel diaries if you follow my advice.

-I live by these following websites wherever I travel.
+I live by the following websites wherever I travel.
 You can choose your place from these websites –

-This is my favourite place, and please give it a try if you haven’t.
+This is my favorite place, and please give it a try if you haven’t.
 You only have to pay Rs 300-400 per night or less to stay.
-Sharing rooms with other fellow travellers and talking about their journey, isn’t that cool?
-The friendly environment which the hostel provides is great for solo travellers like me.
+Sharing rooms with other fellow travelers and talking about their journey, isn’t that cool?
+The friendly environment which the hostel provides is great for solo travelers like me.

 5. Stick to Public Transport

-For example, a taxi from the airport in Kolkata costs around 1200, Uber costs around Rs 1000, local bus Rs 15 or less.
+For example, a taxi from the airport in Kolkata costs around 1200, Uber costs around Rs 1000, and a local bus Rs 15 or less.